softprobe/sessify/example/README.md

-# @softprobe/sessify Demo Application
+# @softprobe/sessify Example Application

-This directory contains a demo application for testing and demonstrating the functionality of the `@softprobe/sessify` library.
+This directory contains an example application for testing and demonstrating the functionality of the `@softprobe/sessify` library.

 ## Overview

-The demo application provides a simple interface to test all the core features of `@softprobe/sessify`, including:
+The example application provides a simple interface to test all the core features of `@softprobe/sessify`, including:
 - Session lifecycle management
 - Session ID retrieval
 - Session activation and termination